 How To Tap

-“You can learn this technique, it is self-empowering and helps you to release your self-defeating beliefs”
+“This technique is self-empowering and helps you to release your self-

 You can start using this amazing tool by yourself right now to relieve your problems and stressors in your daily life.

 This may seem strange at first, but just do it anyway and see how it can help you.

 Before you begin the step-by-step instructions, first just answer these two questions:

 - What do you do to have fun?

 - What makes you feel relaxed and happy?

 Pick something from the past and remember a time when you enjoyed yourself doing these fun things.
 Perhaps you enjoy going to the movies, or socialising with your friends.
 Remember what that felt like.
 Notice where you feel this good feeling in your body.

 Allow yourself to enjoy it in this moment, put yourself back there again, really feel it, see it, any smells, any sensations, make it real in your mind … good job.